 The National Teacher of the Year (NTOY) Program began in 1952 and continues as the oldest, most prestigious national honors program that focuses public attention on excellence in teaching.
 The NTOY is chosen from among the State Teachers of the Year by a National Selection Committee representing the major national education organizations.
-Each April, the NTOY is introduced to the American people by the President of the United States.
+Each spring, the NTOY has been introduced to the American people by the President of the United States.

 Criteria for Selection

-- inspire students of all backgrounds and abilities to learn
+- Is an expert in their field who guides students of all backgrounds and abilities to achieve excellence,

 Becoming National Teacher of the Year

-At the national level each State Teacher of the Year submits a written application containing biographical and professional information, eight essays on topics ranging from personal teaching philosophy to the issues facing education, and letters of endorsement.
-A National Selection Committee, composed of representatives from fifteen national education organizations, meets in early December to choose four finalists from the nominations received and, following personal interviews with the finalists in Washington, D.C. in late February, selects the National Teacher.
-In April the National Teacher is introduced to the nation by the President and honored in a series of events in Washington, DC.
+Every state works with their State Teacher of the Year to submit a written application containing biographical and professional information, essays on a variety of topics, and letters of endorsement to the National Teacher of the Year Program.
+A National Selection Committee, composed of representatives from over 15 national educational and community organizations, meets in early December to choose four finalists from the nominations received.
+The National Selection Committee conducts personal interviews with the four finalists, and selects the National Teacher of the Year.
+Each spring, the National Teacher of the Year has been introduced to the nation by the President and honored in a series of events in Washington, DC.